Current Internship & Learning Opportunities

 The ORISE has several research projects available at the U.S. EPA.
 These projects provide opportunities to participate in ongoing research activities at various EPA offices and locations.
 Qualifications, appointment location and appointment length vary depending upon the project.
 Participants will receive a stipend depending on educational level and research experience.
 Visit: orise.orau.gov/epa for more information!

 A family farm, located on the north coast of Jamaica, the Farm's mission is to take part in and promote economically and environmentally sustainable agriculture.
 Interns work on a variety of projects involving top bar beekeeping, building and managing colonies, planning and leading workshops and more.
+Due to a recently received grant, scholarships amounting to $200 per month are available to female interns.
 To apply and learn more about this unique opportunity, click here.

 Fellowships and Additional Learning Opportunities